larabjork/portfolio/README.md

 ### Project Setup instructions
 There shouldn't be any special setup required.
 If something doesn't display correctly (like this email address--still working on that!) or goes wrong somehow, please contact me at [mailto:lara.m.bjork@gmail.com](lara.m.bjork@gmail.com) and I will do my best to troubleshoot for you.

+### Known Issues
+* Email link in this README as noted above.
-Although there is responsive sizing in place, this project is best viewed on standard desktop.
+* Although there is responsive sizing in place, this project is best viewed on standard desktop.
 It was not tested on a large desktop, and there appear to be some issues with sizing for tables and phones.
+* Two of the images are not displaying in the GitHub page, as commented on in the HTML file.
+The alt text appears, but in Chrome, it is sometimes rotated.

 ### Where to Find This Project
 larabjork.github.io/portfolio/